econ-ark/REMARK/REMARKs/template.md

     title: "Title of original paper" # required
     doi: "Original paper DOI" # optional
     date: 20XX-XX-XX
-    publisher : "Publisher information"
+    publisher: "Publisher information"
 repository: "URL of repository" # optional

-# Econ-ARK website fields?
+# Econ-ARK website fields
 github_repo_url: Link to git repo hosting the code # required
 remark-name: template # required
-title-original-paper: Name of the paper if available # optional
+#title-original-paper: Name of the paper if available # optional
+notebooks:  # path to any notebooks within the repo - optional
+  - path_to_notebook.ipynb

 dashboards: # path to any dashboards within the repo - optional
   -
     path_to_dashboard.ipynb